 Barbell Skull Crushers

-Barbell Skull Crushers are the closest exercise in form and function to the dumbbell version.
+Barbell Skull Crushers are the closest exercise in form and function to a Dumbbell Skull Crusher.
 Using a barbell will allow you to use more weight and is my preferred variation of the two when it comes to building pure strength.

-The barbell version can be done with either a barbell or a cambered bar (EZ Curl Bar), both of which has it’s pros and cons.
+The barbell version can be done with either a barbell or a cambered bar (EZ Curl Bar), both of which have their pros and cons.

 First, most lifters will find EZ Bar Skull Crushers much easier on their wrists.
 The angle of the cambered bar puts the wrist in a much more forgiving position and many (myself included) find it much more comfortable.